 Everything you need to know about Greek Golden Visa Law

 The Greek Golden Visa Law outlines the criteria for issuing residence permits to international investors in Greece.
 This law offers a cost-effective and adaptable program for investors and their families seeking residency through investment or a second passport.
+This program is particularly attractive for those interested in regions such as Corinthia, the Peloponnese, and the island of Zakynthos.

 What is Golden Visa